joetanx/mstechspec/ms-xdr-siem.md

 The integrated experience with Microsoft 365 Defender and [Sentinel](https://www.microsoft.com/security/business/siem-and-xdr/microsoft-sentinel) enables a comprehensive detection and response solution for a modern security operations center.

+CWP uses Azure Monitoring Agent (AMA) to collect data in hybrid and multi-cloud scenarios:
+- Defender for Servers:
+  - Azure Arc agent (for multi-cloud and on-premises servers)
+  - MDE vulnerability assessment
+  - AMA or Log Analytics agent
+- Defender for SQL servers on machines:
+  - Azure Arc agent (for multi-cloud and on-premises servers)
+  - AMA or Log Analytics agent
+  - Automatic SQL server discovery and registration
+- Defender for Containers:
+  - Azure Arc agent (for multi-cloud and on-premises servers)
+  - Defender profile, Azure Policy Extension, Kubernetes audit log data

 ### 2.3.
 Unified DevOps security management

 [Microsoft Defender for DevOps](https://www.microsoft.com/security/business/cloud-security/microsoft-defender-devops) in MDC empowers security teams to unify, strengthen, and manage multipipeline DevOps security, shift security left, and enable **code-to-cloud** protections in a central console.